 1. Take care of your heart

 Did you know your hearing health and your heart health are closely connected?
-A study by the American Journal of Audiology revealed that reduced blood flow caused by cardiovascular issues impact your ears’ ability to intake and comprehend sound efficiently.
+A study by the American Journal of Audiology revealed that reduced blood flow caused by cardiovascular issues impacts your ears’ ability to intake and comprehend sound efficiently.

-Cardio exercises like walking, running, or cycling gets the blood pumping to all parts of your body, including the ears.
+Cardio exercises like walking, running, or cycling gets blood pumping to all parts of your body, including the ears.
 This helps the ears’ internal parts stay healthy and working to their maximum potential.

 2. Pay close attention to your diet

 A study by the University of Michigan (U-M) found that adding more vitamins and minerals to your diet may prevent hearing loss.
 In their original research on guinea pigs, researchers at U-M found that combining vitamins A, C, and E, plus magnesium, blocked about 80 percent of the noise-induced hearing impairment.
 Human trials have begun in Sweden, Spain, and Florida to test this combination in a pill form, referred to as AuraQuell.
 The medication is designed to be taken before a person is exposed to loud noises and prevents noise-induced damage to the ears by blocking some of the complex cellular reactions to noise.